 Tom is a master at making factual videos about things you might not know, computers, science, amazing places and much more, all of which are very entertaining and look amazing.
 He also produces the very funny and interesting Citation Needed series, and has many fascinating and amusing chats on park benches with his friend Matt Grey.

-However, there are many more lovely bloggers and Youtubers out there, so here’s a list of others that I follow and enjoy:
+However, there are many more bloggers and Youtubers out there, so here’s a list of others that you may also want to check out:

 - Ability Store Blog – This blog is from a store that sells aids and gadgets to help disabled people live and enjoy their time independently.
 But they also post general advice for people with disabilities, and have guest posts from disabled bloggers sharing their experiences too, including me.